qyuan2/TAGAPT_generated_samples/README.md

 ## 5. Generated samples

-The generated samples are stored in "TAGAPT_samples"
+The generated samples are stored in "2000_instance_linux" and "2000_instance_windows"

-#